waveform80/pisense/docs/demos.rst

     :lines: 8-14

-Next, we call :func:`draw_text` which will return us a small :class:`~PIL.Image.Image` object containing the rendered text.
+Next, we call :func:`draw_text` which will return us a small :class:`~PIL.Image.Image` object containing the rendered text (we've added some padding at the bottom so the text is "top aligned").
 We'll "add" that to the chart we've drawn (a simple method of rendering) and then clip the result to the range 0 to 1 (because where the text overlays the chart we'll probably exceed the bounds of the red channel):

 .. literalinclude:: examples/thermometer.py
-    :lines: 15-18
+    :lines: 15-19

 Finally, here's the whole thing put together: